 While WordPress sends timely notifications to its users whenever a new version is released, the same cannot be guaranteed by plugin and theme developers.
 Online marketplaces like ThemeForest and MojoMarketplace do not regularly post updates about the plugins and themes they sell.

 The lack of or limited update notifications can make your job even tougher.
-You need to regularly check for new updates.
+You need to check regularly for new updates.

-How to Update WordPress Site Safely (Easy Methods)
+How to Update WordPress Site Safely

 Before I tell you the three ways to update your site, here’s a quick tip – Take a complete backup of your WordPress website before applying updates.
 This way, you always have something to fall back on in case of any issue or incompatibility.